-Some are zealously pushing for a change in the principles of interpretation of the Bible, (i.e., a "new hermeneutic").
-They say that arriving at the meaning or application of a passage by such time-tested principles as direct statement, implication, accounts of action, the law of inclusion and exclusion, and respecting the silence as well as the statement of Scripture are all flawed and outmoded.
-Besides, the "old hermeneutic" principles make us appear self-righteous, judgmental, and legalistic to their denominational peers!
+Some are zealously pushing for a change in our principles of interpretation of the Bible, (i.e., a "new hermeneutic").
+They say that arriving at the meaning or application of a passage by such time-tested principles as direct statement, implication, accounts of action, the law of inclusion and exclusion, and respecting the silence as well as the statement of Scripture are all flawed and out-moded.
+Besides, the "old hermeneutic" principles make us appear self-righteous, judgmental, and legalistic.
 They thus urge upon us a hermeneutic of their own concoction that will allow the sects to remain in their errors while we extend fellowship to them anyway.